cidkagenow/speedrunstark/README.md

 🔷 `RPC_URL_SEPOLIA` variable in `packages/snfoundry/.env` and `packages/nextjs/.env.local`.
 You can create API keys from the [Alchemy dashboard](https://dashboard.alchemy.com/).

 > 💬 Hint: It's recommended to store env's for nextjs in Vercel/system env config for live apps and use .env.local for local testing.

 ---

-## Checkpoint 6: 📜 Contract Verification

-Run the `yarn verify --network your_network` command to verify your contracts on etherscan 🛰

-👉 Search this address on Etherscan to get the URL you submit to 🏃‍♀️[SpeedRunStark.com](https://www.speedrunstark.com/).

----